digshake/CSJavaWUSTL/_sources/Module7-Objects/studio.rst

 * Pick an object type, read the story, and design and implement a class in your ``studio7`` workspace for the object type.

-* Include Javadoc comments in your code, and if possible, generate the Javadoc using Eclipse.
+* Include Javadoc comments in your code

-   From the ``Project`` menu choose ``Generate Javadoc...``.

 * Write a simple test or two to test your implementation.
 (I.e., add a ``main()`` that creates some instances of your objects, calls methods to test them, and provide enough information to verify that they are working as expected.
 If you’ve created description ``toString()`` methods, you can simply print the objects to get a sense of their value)